redbadger/crux/docs/src/part-2/nested_state_machines.md

 Every keystroke bumps the version.
 When we fire the geocoding request, we capture the current version.
 When the response arrives, we check whether the captured version still matches — if not, a newer search has happened, so we discard this result.

 This isn't a state machine on its own, but the discipline is the same: make invalid states impossible to represent.
-Without a version, a stale response and a fresh one are both just strings — indistinguishable.
-With it, every response carries the version it was fired against, so the ambiguity simply can't happen. `VersionedInput` is used inside the add-favourite workflow, which is itself a nested state machine under favourites management.
+Without a version, a stale response and a fresh one are both strings, and the code has to track out-of-band which is which.
+Tagging each response with the version it was fired against moves that distinction into the type. `VersionedInput` is used inside the add-favourite workflow, which is itself a nested state machine under favourites management.

 ## Next: making it all happen